grafana/grafana/docs/sources/explore/trace-integration.md

 ### Trace to metrics

-{{% admonition type="note" %}}
-This feature is currently in beta and behind the `traceToMetrics` feature toggle.
-{{% /admonition %}}

 You can navigate from a span in a trace view directly to metrics relevant for that span.
-This feature is available for Tempo, Jaeger, and Zipkin data sources.
+This feature is available for the Tempo, Jaeger, and Zipkin data sources.
 Refer to their [relevant documentation](/docs/grafana/latest/datasources/tempo/configure-tempo-data-source/#trace-to-metrics) for configuration instructions.

 ### Trace to profiles